Shopping at AEON MALL: Kid-Friendly Services and Play Areas

 article thumbnail image

-Enjoy the Fall Foliage in Kamakura, Japan's Ancient Capital!
+Enjoy the Fall Foliage in Kamakura, Japan's Ancient Capital

 The ancient city of Kamakura is an ideal destination to enjoy the fall foliage.
 It is accessible about one hour from Tokyo, making it an excellent day trip from the capital.

 The best months to see the fall foliage in Kamakura are November and December.
-Read on to learn about six fall foliage locations in Kamakura and when and how to enjoy the colorful leaves come autumn!
+Read on to learn about ten fall foliage locations in Kamakura and when and how to enjoy the colorful leaves come autumn!

-Top 6 Fall Foliage Spots in Kamakura
+Top 10 Fall Foliage Spots in Kamakura

 1. Tsurugaoka Hachimangu Shrine